 Enhancing the modern curriculum with computing history and heritage

-We have historical hardware from the 1970s, through to the present day, essentially a working timeline of consumer technology that has been commercially produced over the last 45 years.
-By visiting your school it gives children and teachers hands on experience with these machines, giving them the opportunity to play, explore and learn about the history and the limitations of early technology, while also embedding a fun element into the computing curriculum.
+We have historical hardware from the 1970s, through to the present day, essentially a working timeline of consumer technology that has been commercially produced over the last 5 decades.
+By visiting your school, it gives children and teachers hands-on experience with historical technology, giving them the opportunity to play, explore and learn about the history and the limitations of early technology, while also embedding a fun element into the computing curriculum.

-By giving hands on access to vintage computer technology to new generations of children, we show them that what we are teaching isn’t a new concept and also celebrates and tells the story of how the UK adopted this new technology.
-The computing curriculum is a welcome step forward, however it does not touch on our heritage as a pioneering nation, creating an industry from bedroom coders, that were often self taught, here in the UK and with this, we can hopefully inspire the future generation of children.
+By giving children hands-on access to historical technology, we can demonstrate to them that what we are teaching isn’t a new concept, and also celebrates and tells the story of how the UK adopted this new technology.
+The computing curriculum is a welcome step forward, however it does not touch on our heritage as a pioneering nation, creating an industry from bedroom coders, that were often self taught here in the UK and with this, we aim to inspire future generations of children.

 We aim to reach out to every child and teacher across every school in the UK and show them what we offer, giving them the opportunity to learn, explore and celebrate our home computing history and put the fun back into the computing subject and with this vision, we can hopefully inspire future generations of learners.

-The story of previous generations of children programming these machines is a fascinating story that needs to be told and demonstrated to the current generation so they can experience the software as well as understand that what they are being taught is not a new concept.
+The story of children programming these historical machines is a fascinating story that deserves to be preserved and demonstrated to our current generation of learners so they too can experience the hardware and software of the time whilst helping them understand that what they are learning in the computing curriculum is not a new concept.

 Our current inventory includes